shauryr/S2QA/README.md

 # 📚🤖 S2QA: Question Answering on research papers from Semantic Scholar

+## Updates
+- We have included demo for using serp api instead of s2 search api.
+This is much faster and more reliable for natural language queries but sometimes fails for exact matches.
+- Code for full text search is also available now.
+The demo will download the pdfs of the papers if they are open access and get answers from the extracted full text.
+ - S2QA now uses GPT-4 for answering questions.
+This is a huge improvement over GPT-3.5

 Have you ever wondered what research papers have to say about your burning questions?
-Look no further than Semantic Scholar Q&A with GPT-3! 🙌
+Look no further than Semantic Scholar Q&A with GPT-4! 🙌

-This Python script lets you enter a question, and it uses the power of Semantic Scholar and GPT-3 to generate an answer based on the content of the top research papers. 🤖🔍
+This Python script lets you enter a question, and it uses the power of Semantic Scholar and GPT-4 to generate an answer based on the content of the top research papers. 🤖🔍

+### Demo is live here - [https://9a54-130-203-139-14.ngrok.io/](https://9a54-130-203-139-14.ngrok.io/)

 ![Demo](assets/Demo-for-S2QA-Imgur.gif)

+# Acknowledgements
+This project is in collaboration with the Semantic Scholar Team.
+I am thankful for their support and feedback.

 - [chat_qa.ipynb](notebooks/chat_qa.ipynb) ⭐ sends the context to ChatGPT(using revChatGPT) for generating answers.
 This gives the best answers and is free.
 Seems less prone to hallucinations than other pipelines in this repo.
 - [utils.py](notebooks/utils.py) - has all the necessary functions for search and GPT-3  prompting